 - Cost ratios: When you invest in ETFs or mutual funds inside the Roth IRA, you will be subject to the expense ratios of the fund.
 This is a yearly cost that is used to cover the operating costs of the fund.
 It is expressed in terms of the amount of the assets that the fund has under management.

-- Inactivity fees: Certain institutions charge fees for inactivity for not making any contribution or transaction in the Roth IRA over a specified time period.
+- Inactivity fees: Certain institutions charge fees for inactivity for not making any contribution or transaction in the Roth IRA over a specified time.
 These fees are designed to encourage you to use your account.

 - Custodial fees: If are a holder of alternative assets, such as private equity, real estate, or precious metals within an auto-directed Roth IRA, you might be required to pay custodial charges to the institution that manages the assets on your behalf.